StarRocks/starrocks/docs/reference/System_variable.md

 ### Set variables in a single query statement

-In some scenarios, we may need to set variables specifically for certain queries.
-By using `SET_VAR`, it is possible to set session variables that will only take effect within a single statement.
-For example:
+In some scenarios, you may need to set variables specifically for certain queries.
+By using the `SET_VAR` hint, you can set session variables that will take effect only within a single statement.
+Example:

 ```sql
 SELECT /*+ SET_VAR(query_mem_limit = 8589934592) */ name FROM people ORDER BY name;